Back to Blog

 5 min read

 "We're data-driven" has become the most meaningless phrase in business.
 Every company claims it.
-Few actually practice it.
-Here's what separates genuine data-driven organizations from those just paying lip service.
+Few actually practise it.
+Here's what separates genuine data-driven organisations from those just paying lip service.

 Signs You're Not Actually Data-Driven

-If any of these sound familiar, you might be doing data theater rather than data science:
+If any of these sound familiar, you might be doing data theatre rather than data science:

 • You collect data you never use — Dashboards nobody looks at, reports that gather dust